Dean Prentice: Playing career

 In the 1950s, Prentice, while on the NY Rangers, skated on a line with Andy Bathgate and Larry Popein.
 Prentice was 10th in the league with 358 points (163 goals)from 1955-56 through 1961-62.

 On February 4, 1963, Prentice was traded to the Bruins for Don McKenney and Dick Meissner.

 On December 27, 1964, in Chicago Stadium, Prentice, while playing for the Bruins, was hauled down on a breakaway by Stan Mikita.
 Initially knocked unconscious, Prentice came to and took the awarded penalty shot, scoring on Blackhawks' goaltender Denis DeJordy.
 Back on the bench, Prentice was unable to leave the bench for his next shift when his back and legs locked up.
 After being stretchered off and undergoing x-rays, it was revealed that Prentice had scored with a broken back.

 After the Rangers and Bruins failed to make the playoffs each season Prentice was there, he finally appeared in the Stanley Cup playoffs after a trade in 1966 sent him to Detroit.
-In his first season with Detroit, the Red Wings won the first two games of the 1966 Stanley Cup Final, before losing four straight.
+In his first season with Detroit, the Red Wings won the first two games of the 1966 Stanley Cup Finals, before losing four straight.
 But it was Prentice who put up 10 points in 12 games during the Red Wings 1966 playoff run.

-The Penguins claimed Prentice from Detroit in the 1969 Intra League Draft.
+The Penguins claimed Prentice from Detroit in the 1969 NHL Intra-League Draft.

 In the 1970 NHL All-Star Game in St. Louis, Prentice scored the only goal for the West Division team in their 4-1 loss to the East Division.
 He was 37 years old at the time.

 In October 1971 Prentice was traded from Pittsburgh to Minnesota for cash.

 Prentice played 1378 career NHL games, scoring 391 goals and 469 assists for 860 points.

 In 1976, Prentice staged a comeback of sorts, coming out of retirement at 44 years old by suiting up for the Traverse City Bays of the United States Hockey League for 28 games.